paulshuker/coppafisher/docs/overview.md

 First, each tile is optionally divided by a radius/channel-dependent normalisation.
 The normalisation is given by `channel_radius_normalisation_filepath` file path to a .npz file inside the `filter` config section.

-Extract images are then filtered to minimise scattering of light/de-blur (bright points will appear as cones initially, hence the name "Point Spread Function") and emphasise spots.
+If `use_wiener_deconvolution` is true (default: true), then extract images are filtered to minimise scattering of light/de-blur (bright points will appear as cones initially, hence the name "Point Spread Function") and emphasise spots.
 A given point spread function is used to Wiener deconvolve the images.

 The point spread function is given as a .npz file called `psf` under the `file_names` config section.
 The default is at [`coppafisher/setup/default_psf.npz`](https://github.com/paulshuker/coppafisher/blob/HEAD/coppafisher/setup/default_psf.npz)